 Our official name is Planet Comicon Kansas City, or PCKC for short.
-PCKC was founded by Chris Jackson 20 years ago, and is one of the largest pop culture conventions in the country.
+PCKC was founded by Chris Jackson in 1999 and is now one of the largest pop culture conventions in the country.
 It is still independently owned and growing each year under Chris’ leadership.

 PCKC has a small executive management team that guide the policies and direction, including the overall operation of the convention each year.
 PCKC relies on a fantastic crew member management team to execute those directives that drives the show.
 By becoming a PCKC crew member, you are now a valued part of the Planet Family!
 Being a Minion is also a privilege, and we hope lots of fun.
 You will be provided and asked to sign a code of conduct prior to the convention.
 Executive management does reserve the right to disinvite you from returning if the code is violated.

 PCKC Crew Member Management Team Is Divided Into 3 Tiers: Superheroes, Sidekicks and Minions.

 Think of them as the manager for a particular department or area of the show.
 Each area will have a Superhero managing over it.
 Each Superhero has multiple Sidekicks who report to them and assist in the management of their area.

 Sidekicks assist the Superhero for each area.
 Think of them as the Assistant Manager for your department.
 Sidekicks are typically scheduled throughout the day to provide additional management support in each area.